Orange-OpenSource/conllueditor/README.md

 ### Compilation

 * `mvn install` (add `-DskipTests` to avoid running the JUnit tests)
-* download javascript libraries (bootstrap, popper, jquery and jquery-ui), the script `bin\installJQ.sh` will do the job
+* download javascript libraries (bootstrap, popper, jquery and jquery-ui), the script [bin/installJQ.sh](bin/installJQ.sh) will do the job
 * or change the corresponding lines in [gui/index.html](gui/index.html) to load the libraries from a public server:

 ```